This post may contain affiliate links. See our affiliate disclaimer here.

 Now you have learned how to winterize your RV!
 However, there are several other maintenance tasks that need to be performed at least once a year.
 See our guides to sanitizing fresh water tanks and cleaning RV water heaters for more information.

 How long is your camping season?
 Do you winterize your RV each fall or do you continue camping throughout the year?
-If you are interested in skipping winterization and hitting the road, check out our favorite winter road trip destinations.
+If you are interested in skipping winterization and hitting the road, check out our favorite winter road trip destinations and our tips for RV camping in cold weather.